Dynamical Gravastars: Suggested extensions of the calculations

-We close with suggestions for extension of the calculations of the preceding sections.
+We give several suggestions for extension of the calculations of the preceding sections.

-\begin{itemize} \item {\bf Adjustment of nuinit} Adjustment of the initial value $\nu(0)={\rm nuinit}$ to achieve a match to a Schwarzschild solution at spatial infinity is tedious.
+\begin{itemize} \item {\bf Adjustment of nuinit} Adjustment of the initial value $\nu(0)={\rm nuinit}$ to achieve $\nu(\infty)=0$, as needed to give a match to a Schwarzschild solution at spatial infinity, is tedious.
 We have constructed the Mathematica notebooks with simplicity in mind, but they could be enhanced by adding an overall iterative loop to automatically adjust nuinit to achieve a flat $M(r)$ for large $r$.

 \item {\bf Exploring the parameter space} There are three parameters, $\beta, \, \Lambda,$ and pjump, and it would be of interest to explore the behavior of the model over a wide range of these.
 This will likely push the capabilities of the Mathematica integrator.
 It may require development of semi-analytic approximation methods to do this, including a semi-analytic model for the dip in the denominator ${\cal D}$ near $r=2M$.
 A related question is the failure of NDSolve to give results when $\Lambda \propto {\rm lambda} $ is too large, as we noted in the $\beta=.001$ notebook.
 This is present at larger lambda values in the other notebooks as well, and we have not determined the source of this breakdown.